RinkiyaKeDad/personal-website/README.md

 3. `cd public` and then commit and push.
 To confirm `cd public` and do `git remote -v`.

+4. The commit and push from root of this repo so that it updates the version of `public` it has.

 ### Resources

 1. [This](https://youtu.be/LIFvgrRxdt4) video.